 Funds under this category are available for the following purposes:

-The Wisconsin Technical College System Board awards funds to help ensure that WTCS already approved programs, in core industry areas, provide industry relevant education and training using rigorous curricula, current technology, and related services in System Board approved programs.
-Grants may expand programming in core industry areas within the district.
-Priority may be given to grant projects that reflect inter-district collaboration between Wisconsin Technical Colleges or that enhance the efficiency and effectiveness of educational programming.
+Core Industry Grants help assure that WTCS programs, in core industry areas, provide industry relevant training using rigorous curricula current technology and related services.
+Grant projects may also expand programming in core industry areas within the college district.
+Priority is given to grant projects that reflect inter-district collaboration on aligned curriculum or consortia programming that enhance the efficiency and effectiveness of educational programming.

-The Wisconsin Technical College System Board awards funds to support programs new to the district that have received final program approval by the System Board at or before the January 2017 meeting.
-These funds can be used for: development of curriculum and related instructional materials, technology and software, the purchase of major/minor equipment; staff development; and the delivery of instruction.
+Developing Markets Grants support development of a program new to the college district and approved by the System Board.
+Funds support development of curriculum and related instructional materials, technology and software, the purchase of major/minor equipment, staff development and the delivery of instruction.

-The Wisconsin Technical College System Board awards funds to offer emergency assistance grants to eligible Pell recipients who experience unforeseen financial emergencies.
+Emergency Assistance Grants offer emergency assistance to eligible Pell recipients who experience unforeseen financial emergencies.
 The goal is to assist eligible students who are experiencing unplanned events that may affect their ability to stay in school.
-[Eligible student means a student enrolled in a technical college whose expected family contribution, as defined in s.39.437 (3) (a), is less than $5,000.]

-The Wisconsin Technical College System Board awards funds to create, expand and/or implement innovative strategies through direct services to students enrolled in post-secondary courses, ABE/ELL as defined in Administrative Bulletin 12-04, and direct services that transition students through career pathways.
-The goal is to support students, specifically those considered at-risk, which may include, but is not limited to, students with disabilities, students considered diverse, military service members, first generation, etc. through specific completion points - course completion, completion of subsequent semesters and completion of programs or Wisconsin Technical College System Pathway Certificates.
+Student Support Grants create, expand and/or implement innovative methods that provide direct services to students enrolled in courses, programs and for services that transition students through career pathways.
+The goal is to support students through specific completion points: course completion, completion of subsequent semesters and completion of programs or Wisconsin Technical College System Pathway Certificates.

-The Wisconsin Technical College System Board awards funds to promote increased investment in the development of incumbent workers, improve Wisconsin businesses’ productivity and competitiveness, augment the state’s economic base, support career pathways and expand technical college training and technical assistance services to businesses and industry.
-Grants will be awarded to upgrade the skills and productivity of employees of established businesses operating in Wisconsin, with the additional objective of supporting regional workforce and economic development efforts.
-Training under these grants must focus on occupational skills but can include a combination of occupational, academic, and employability topics or courses.
-Grants will also be awarded for market expansion or business diversification services to established Wisconsin businesses.
+Workforce Advancement Training Grants promote increased investment in the development of incumbent workers, improve Wisconsin businesses’ productivity and competitiveness, augment the state’s economic base, support career pathways and expand technical college training services to businesses and industry.
+Grants are awarded to upgrade the skills and productivity of employees of established businesses operating in Wisconsin, with the additional objective of supporting regional workforce and economic development efforts.
+Training under these grants focus on occupational skills, but can include a combination of occupational, academic and employability topics or courses.

 Work-Based Learning Grants to Tribal Colleges

-The Wisconsin Technical College System Board awards funds for Work-Based Learning Grants to Tribal Colleges to provide occupational training and work-based learning experience to youths and adults at Lac Courte Oreilles Ojibwa Community College and the College of Menominee Nation.
+Work-Based Learning Grants to Tribal Colleges provide occupational training and work-based learning experience to youths and adults at Lac Courte Oreilles Ojibwa Community College and the College of Menominee Nation.

 Supporting Veterans' Success

-The Wisconsin Technical College System Board awarded one-time funds in FY 2016-17 to create, expand and/or implement innovative methods that provide direct and collaborative student support programs or services to Veteran students.
-The purpose of this grant is to provide targeted student support services to recruit, enroll, retain and graduate student veterans in high demand fields as identified by the Wisconsin Department of Workforce Development.
+Supporting Veterans' Success Grants, these one-time funds for FY2016-17 were used to create, expand and/or implement innovative practices that provide direct and collaborative student support programs or services to student veterans.
+The grant provided targeted student support services to recruit, enroll, retain and graduate student veterans in high demand fields as identified by the Wisconsin Department of Workforce Development (DWD).